 Arts District – Spend some time in this mostly industrial, up and coming, hipster neighborhood on the outskirts of DTLA right next to Little Tokyo.
 The Arts District is one of LA’s coolest little pockets that are yet to hit the mainstream.
 Aside from the city’s best restaurants, you’ll also find great galleries (my recommendation is Hauser & Wirth) and breweries here, too.
 Click for a neighborhood guide.

 Crypto.com Arena – Formerly known as The Staples Center.
-Attend a sports game ( i.e. Lakers!) at the Staples Center.
+Attend a sports game ( i.e. Lakers!) at this sporting arena.
 The Lakers fandom runs deep in LA, (RIP Kobe) and attending a Lakers game is something every Angeleno (AKA a person from Los Angeles) has done at least once in their life.
 Even if it’s not basketball season, perhaps you’ll want to catch an LA Kings hockey game, or a concert, or if it’s winter go ice skating outside the arena at LA Live.

 Clifton’s Republic – Have a drink at Cliftons.
 It’s a cafeteria food court by day, but a multi-floor night club venue by night.
 Clifton’s, with its quirky designed interior centered around a giant Redwood tree, offers an array of drinking and dancing options as a popular nightlife spot in DTLA ranging from a dance floor that plays top 40s to a hidden tiki bar.
 Clifton’s is found right off 7th street where you’ll find several other bars such as the famous whiskey bar Seven Grand, so it’s an ideal area to hop around at night.

 Best restaurants in Downtown: Bestia for the #1 dinner restaurant in LA, Bottega Louie for literally any meal, any menu item, any time and their famous French pastries, Perch for rooftop vibes with a view, or Sugarfish for trendy LA sushi (multiple locations throughout LA) or even better yet, some authentic sushi in Little Tokyo as mentioned above. (the best is at Sushi Gen!)
 Lastly, if Italian is what you’re craving, Rossoblu makes incredible hand-made pasta.

 Tip: Make restaurant reservations in advance!
 The recommendations listed in this blog post are some of the most popular spots, and super trendy restaurants such as Bestia get booked up weeks in advance for prime dining hours.